 On behalf of the board of directors, I wish all members and friends of Naturist Legacy a healthy and productive 2012!
 Happy New Year!

 — John [Kundert], President...

-SOURCE: This article (slightly abridged) is from the non-members edition of the December 31, 2011 Naturist Legacy News Update.
+SOURCE: This article (slightly abridged) was published in both the members and non-members editions of the December 31, 2011 Naturist Legacy News Update.
 I am the author.
 Check out the 2011 Photo Galleries to see what was accomplished during this ambitious year of construction and development.